Research Grant Application

-- Project budget in U.S. dollars (budget table with justification narrative)
+- Project schedule timeline and budget in U.S. dollar (budget table with justification narrative)

-- Project schedule or timeline including IRB approval from agency timeline (table or narrative)
+- IRB approval from agency timeline (table or narrative)

 - Distribution plan for completed research (e.g., journal publication, conference presentation, etc.).
 Grant recipients may be invited to present their research findings at a semi-annual conference sponsored by the Woodcock Institute.

 NOTE: The recommendations in parentheses are meant to provide applicants with a general idea of the desired level of information, and are not intended to be strict requirements or limits.